 How much does a beer cost?

 The most important question: How much does a case of beer cost?
 First of all, most if not all beer in Puerto Rico is served in a 10oz can.
-As of Fall 2012 a case of 24 10oz cans is $24 for the local Medalla Light beer at The Green Store.
-The same case costs $19.90 at the supermarket, near Isabel.
+As of Fall 2018 a case of 24 10oz cans is $22-$24 for the local Medalla Light beer at The Green Store, $19 at the warehouse in town near the Post Office.
 Coors Light and Heineken are the other most readily available beer choices on Vieques.
 All of these can be bought quite conveniently and easily at the Green Store, which is right on the way to the beaches each day.
-We recommend two bags of ice ($1.75) per case of beer (We're pros!).
+We recommend two bags of ice ($2) per case of beer.
 Pack the cooler in the Green Store parking lot, by the time you reach the beaches the cans will be nice and cold and ready to go.
 Oh, the Green Store sells 'To Go' cans as well.
 At the local bars on the Malecon, you'll pay around $2 to $2.50 for a can of Medalla.

 Where can I buy food on Vieques, will they have my [fill in the blank]?Since the Green Store is so close, you can easily get there in a few minutes walk if you only need a few things.
 They have plenty of items and can hold you over until you go to Supermarket Morales, which is the island's main grocery store on the other side of the island.
 You can find pretty much everything you want food wise on the island within reason.
 Fresh produce is delivered once a week (Tuesdays I believe) to Morales and there is a local produce stand at the intersection of 200 and 201.